Lima Memorial Health System Logo

 • Scars on the face due to acne, accidents, or previous surgery

-• Reduce the appearance of sun damage and photo-aging
+• Sun damage and photo-aging

 For many of these conditions, other treatments can be done, such as laser or chemical peels, or medicine injected into the skin.
-Talk to your provider about treatment options for your skin problem.
+Talk to your health care provider about treatment options for your skin problem.

 Risks